XspeedPL/DuckBot/README.md

 * `{find:str,val}` - Returns the position of first occurence of `val` inside `str` string, or -1 if none were found
 * `{if:str1,str2,match,else}` - Compares `str1` with `str2` and returns `match` or `else` based on whether they match or not
 * `{img:url}` - Attempts to post an image downloaded from the specified URL
+  * *NOTE: the image will appear before any other text*
 * `{input}` - Returns the text passed by the user with the command
   * `{input:n}` - Returns only the `n`-th word of the text
 * `{length:str}` - Returns the length of the `str` string
 * `{mention}` - Returns a mention to the user who sent the command
   * `{mention:user}` - Returns a mention to a user with specified name
 * `{nickOrUser}` - Returns the nickname of the user who sent the command, if the user has no nickname his name is returned instead
+* `{or:opt1,...,optN}` - Returns first element from the argument list that is not empty and not an error
 * `{rand:max}` - Returns a random number between 0 and `max`-1
   * `{rand:min,max}` - Returns a random number between `min` and `max`-1
 * `{replace:str,patrn,repl}` - Replaces all occurences of `patrn` in `str` with `repl`